-Type of ownership for buildings of th nis tyne?
+Type of ownership for buildings of this type?
 (Select all that apply)

 Rent

+Own outright

-Own outright Own with debt (mortgage or other)
+Own with debt (mortgage or other)

-Jnits owned individually (condominium)
+Units owned individually (condominium)

 Owned by group or pool

 Long-term lease

 Other

-dditional comments on ownership: (if Other selected, please explain)
+Additional comments on ownership: (if Other selected, please explain)

-surance
+insurance action type typically available?

 4.6.2 If earthquake insurance is available, what does this insurance typically cover/cost?

-4.6.3 Are premium discounts or higher coverages available for seismically strengthened buildings or new buildings built to incorporate seismically resistant features?
-YESNO

-Additional comments on premium discounts:

-4.7 Additional Comments on Section A
+1.6.3 Are premium discounts or higher coverages available for seismically strengthened buildings or new buildings built to incorporate seismically resistant features?
+YESNO Additional comments on premium discounts: .7 Additional Comments on Section 4

-4.7 Additional Comments on Section 4